code-pushup/cli/CONTRIBUTING.md

 ### Testing

-Long-running tests are skipped by default on your local environment.
-Set the following environment variable `SKIP_LONG_TESTS=false` to run them locally.
+Long-running tests are treated based on the environment to achieve better DX.

+You can control the execution of long-running tests over the `INCLUDE_SLOW_TESTS` environment variable.

+**Local environment:**

+- by default slow tests are skipped
+- `INCLUDE_SLOW_TESTS=true` will run the long tests **CI environment:**
+- by default slow tests are run
+- `INCLUDE_SLOW_TESTS=false` will skip the long tests

+To change this setup got you your root folder and open your `.env` file.
+Edit or add the environment variable there as follows: `INCLUDE_SLOW_TESTS=true`.

 ## Git